yuvarajvelumani/paho.mqtt.cpp.lib/README.md

 - based on the Eclipse Paho MQTT Cpp source code version 1.2.0
 - Modified to build ONLY the shared library using CMake tools
 - Build C libraries are copied to 'pahomqtt.c.dir' folder
+- Build Cpp libraries are copied to 'pahomqtt.cpp.dir' folder
 - OpenSSL is NOT used

 ## Folder Structure